 “Owning and operating significant military space infrastructure in the Indo-Pacific as part of a multi-orbit architecture would have achieved this, and provided meaningful contribution into AUKUS Pillar 2, the advanced capabilities of which cannot function without space capability.”

-Hallett added that he could “only assume” there would be job losses as a result of this decision and lamented the time lost by companies who were involved for up to eight years.
+Hallett said that he could “only assume” there would be job losses as a result of this decision and lamented the time lost by companies that were involved for up to eight years.

-“I am sure some companies will seriously consider the business case for dealing with Defence as a customer in the future, which I worry will mean our warfighters will miss out on homegrown innovations that can make a difference on the battlefield.”
+“I am sure some companies will seriously consider the business case for dealing with Defence as a customer in the future, which I worry will mean our warfighters will miss out on homegrown innovations that can make a difference on the battlefield,” Hallett said.

 However, it’s unknown whether Lockheed formally had the final contract signed after it entered the last formal stages of negotiation.